sempfi/slim/README.md

 ## Citation
-If you use SLoPe in your research, please cite our paper:
+If you use SLiM in your research, please cite our paper:
 ```angular2html
 @article{slim:2024,
     title        = {{SLiM: One-shot Quantized Sparse Plus Low-rank Approximation of LLMs}},